Riskified/dynamic-environment-docs/docs/getting-started/running.md

 * A coloured stars rating

-In the [Istio tutorial](https://istio.io/latest/docs/examples/bookinfo/) you're installing the 3 versions above and depending on the logged in user you are routed to the configured version for set user.
+In the [Istio tutorial](https://istio.io/latest/docs/examples/bookinfo/) you're installing the 3 versions mentioned above and depending on the logged in user you are routed to the configured version for set user.
 This is achieved by the the fact that the logged in user is translated to `end-user` header and is matched by _Istio_'s virtual service (familiarity with how _Istio_ works is a requirement to use this product).
 Unlike the _Istio_ tutorial, we will only install a single version (the _black stars rating_).
 In our scenario we are currently developing the coloured stars rating and we want to test it before distributing.

 :::note

-Before continuing make sure you followed the previous steps of this tutorial and you now have a working kubernetes cluster with required dependencies and _Dynamic Environment_ deployed.
+Before continuing make sure you followed the previous steps of this tutorial and you have a working kubernetes cluster with required dependencies and _Dynamic Environment_ deployed.

 :::

 ## Installing the BookInfo Application

-Download the [tutorial files](./assets/files/running-tutorial.zip), extract them, and install `bookinfo.yml` manifest:
+Download the [tutorial files](./assets/files/running-tutorial.zip), extract the archive, and install `bookinfo.yml` manifest:

 ```shell